Request Assistance

 • Tualatin Hills Park & Recreation District – provides summer activities for youth.

-The vender policy at Bridge Meadows mandates the inclusion of minority-owned, women-owned, and emerging small businesses, promoting economic diversity within their network of partners.
+The vendor policy at Bridge Meadows mandates the thoughtful inclusion of all businesses, promoting economic diversity within their network of partners.

 Caregiver Engagement